arnobg/cloudfront-demo-2/README.md

 Solution:

 This project allows the creation of a s3 bucket where the xml file will be hosted, with Cloudfront as the CDN, without ACM configurations.
 This is useful when you want to host files, or a website, over a CDN but don't necessarily need a domain name.
 For simplicity reasons, as this task involves a single file, I have not used the bucket to act as a static website, but that can be appended easily if the requirement changes.
+Along with the same, we can also use custom domain names along with certificate manager

 Optionally I have added some best practise features which can be setup for project: